-CSRO believes that the 340B drug pricing program was created with a noble mission - to ensure that underserved, low-income and uninsured patients receive the medications they need at little to no cost.
+TRS and CSRO believe that the 340B drug pricing program was created with a noble mission - to ensure that underserved, low-income and uninsured patients receive the medications they need at little to no cost.
 However, expanding access through unrestricted contract pharmacy access is not the solution and offers no assurances of benefit to the intended patients.
 Instead, to ensure the program's success, the mission should be realigned to prioritize the patient and establish greater transparency and accountability.
 For more information on CSRO's position, please visit https://csro.info/UserFiles/file/CSRO-340B-Statement-2024.pdf.

-On behalf of practicing rheumatologists throughout New Mexico, we request that you do not advance HB 78.
-We thank you for your consideration and are happy to further detail our comments upon request.
+On behalf of practicing rheumatologists throughout Tennessee, we request that you do not advance HB 1242.
+We thank you for your consideration and are happy to further detail our comments to the Committee upon request.